azmaeenmahtab/Mess-Expert/README.md

 # Mess Expert 🏠🍽️

 Mess Expert is a **full-stack web application** designed to simplify the management of mess groups (shared living/eating arrangements).
-It helps admins and members manage expenses, deposits, and group activities efficiently.
+It helps admins and members manage expenses, deposits, meals, and group activities efficiently.

 ---